sungbin5304/AndroidUtils/README.md

 e(any: Any?)
 i(any: Any?)
 ```
-You can see some guide at [this](https://github.com/sungbin5304/PrettyLogger/blob/master/README.md) page.
+You can see more guide at [this](https://github.com/sungbin5304/PrettyLogger/blob/master/README.md) page.

 ## PermissionUtils
 ```Kotlin